hkmarcoot/ciptex-task-management-backend/README.md

 The current Lambda function used in the WebSocket API is the JavaScript one.

+This is a task management app using WebSocket API with Lambda function and DynamoDB in the backend, and using Sockette websocket and Atlassian Drag and Drop Library in the React frontend.

+The backend used JavaScript and implemented real-time updates with WebSocket.
+It is a RESTful API and data is stored in AWS DynamoDB.

 Here is my journey to setup the WebSocket API with Lambda Function and DynamoDB.

 1. [Setup An Admin Account and An IAM Account](#setup-an-admin-account-and-an-iam-account)